 - Are there too many leftovers in the fridge?
 Freeze leftovers for a quick weeknight meal next week or next month.
 We use a vacuum sealer to keep our foods uber fresh in the freezer.

 - Make an effort to spend an hour once per week preparing clean eats for the week.
-I like to hard boil and peel a dozen eggs, cut up crudités (organic bell pepper, cucumbers, carrot sticks, etc.) for the week, make a batch of hummus, muffins for my Matthew, protein bars for Allan and amazeballs for myself.
+I like to hard boil and peel two dozen eggs, cut up crudités (organic bell pepper, cucumbers, carrot sticks, celery, etc.) for the week, make a batch of hummus, muffins for my Matthew, protein bars for Allan and amazeballs for myself.